-The content of the example sentence above is from a famous Chinese idiom/poem (“瓜田不納履、李下不正冠”), which admonishes you to always avoid situations where you are suspected of doing something wrong, regardless of whether you’re innocent or not.
+The content of the example sentence above is cited from a famous Chinese idiom/poem (“瓜田不納履、李下不正冠”), which admonishes you to always avoid situations where you are suspected of doing something wrong, regardless of whether you’re innocent or not.

 The words that frequently collocate with 被（こうむ）る include 損失 (そんしつ, “loss”) and 不利益 (ふりえき, “disbenefit”).
 Sometimes, it is also used with positive words (e.g. 恩恵を被(こうむ)る, “receive benefits”) but that’s much rarer.
-The second definition/reading of 被る is not very common itself, and yet is often used in other phrases, such as 被災する (ひさいする, “suffer a disaster”), 被害 (ひがい, “damage one suffers”), and 被告人 (ひこくにん, “defendant”).
+The second definition/reading of 被る is not very common itself, and yet is often used in other words such as 被災する (ひさいする, “suffer a disaster”), 被害 (ひがい, “damage one suffers”), and 被告人 (ひこくにん, “defendant”).

-The last two kanji words have “correct” and “incorrect” readings, with the latter representing how the words are actually pronounced in speech.
+The last two kanji words have both “correct” and “incorrect” readings, with the latter representing how the words are actually pronounced in speech.
 On Japanese exams, you should always write the correct reading, but otherwise, it is more natural to use the “incorrect” pronunciation.
 In fact, a lot of typing systems accept both readings to convert hiragana to kanji.

 Physical Education (PE)

 - * たいく (incorrect yet more common pronunciation in speech)